networknext/next/docs/deploy_to_staging.md

 ## 4. Verify that all services are green

-Go to https://console.google.com and navigate to "Compute Engine -> Instance Groups" under the "Staging Project".
+Go to https://console.google.com and navigate to "Compute Engine -> Instance Groups" under the "Staging".

 You should see all services up and running and green.

 If some services are not able to allocate all the VMs they need, you may need to increase quotes.